Europe's telecoms heavyweights call for lighter 'net neutrality' rules

 Under the Latvian proposal, internet service providers would be obliged to treat all traffic equally, except when their networks face "exceptional ... congestion", or they are ordered to block some content by a court, or they need to intervene to ensure the security of the network.

-Providers would also be free to offer specialised services, typically at higher speed and guaranteed quality, as long as broader internet access is not impaired.
+Providers would also be free to offer specialized services, typically at higher speed and guaranteed quality, as long as broader internet access is not impaired.

-But supporters of net neutrality counter that if left unregulated, specialised services could crowd out other content and degrade the quality of the Internet.
+But supporters of net neutrality counter that if left unregulated, specialized services could crowd out other content and degrade the quality of the Internet.

-U.S. President Barack Obama has come out in favour of strict net neutrality rules in the United States and said operators should be banned from offering paid "fast lane" deals with content companies, for example Netflix.
+U.S. President Barack Obama has come out in favor of strict net neutrality rules in the United States and said operators should be banned from offering paid "fast lane" deals with content companies, for example Netflix (NFLX.O).

 The EU has been debating net neutrality for more than a year as part of reforms to its telecoms sector.